Why are endorsements in insurance necessary?

 How do insurance endorsements work?

-Your policy is a legal agreement where your insurance company agrees to provide funds when you have a covered loss.
-An endorsement is written proof of the modified agreement that adds, deletes or revises coverage.
+Your standard policy is a legal agreement where your insurance company agrees to provide funds when you have a covered loss.
+An endorsement found in an insurance plan is written proof of the modified agreement that adds, deletes or revises coverage.

 How do you request an insurance endorsement?